 Spot & Tango created a unique brand of dry food called UnKibble (get the pun?), formulated by vets, and made using a special process called Fresh Dry that helps retain all the nutrients and flavor.

-Fresh recipes are available in 3 flavors, and dry recipes are each available in three formulae, and all of them are designed using only 12 natural ingredients such as fresh meat, fruits, and vegetables.
+Fresh recipes are available in 3 flavors, and dry recipes are available in 4 flavors.
+All of them are designed using only 12 natural ingredients such as fresh meat, fruits, and vegetables.
 Plus, there’s no trace of GMOs or hormones.

 Our reviewer said: “Not only does Spot & Tango offer your dog a healthy, balanced diet, but the whole process is extremely convenient thanks to its pre-portioned meals and auto-delivery options.”

-Price: Spot & Tango is a bit on the pricey side, with the UnKible (the most affordable option) starting at $7 per week.
+Price: Spot & Tango is a bit on the pricey side, with the UnKibble (the most affordable option) starting at $7 per week.

 Subscription options: Spot & Tango is a subscription-based service where you can receive food every week, every two weeks, every four weeks, or every eight weeks.